makeabilitylab/physcomp/arduino/inside-arduino.md

 ## How does the Arduino Uno ADC work exactly?

-To convert analog signals to digital, the ATmega328 uses a successive approximation ADC, which [Wikipedia](https://en.wikipedia.org/wiki/Successive_approximation_ADC) nicely summarizes as: "a type of analog-to-digital converter that converts a continuous analog waveform into a discrete digital representation via a binary search through all possible quantization levels before finally converging upon a digital output for each conversion"
+To convert analog signals to digital, the ATmega328 uses a successive approximation ADC, which [Wikipedia](https://en.wikipedia.org/wiki/Successive_approximation_ADC) nicely summarizes as: "a type of analog-to-digital converter that converts a continuous analog waveform into a discrete digital representation via a binary search through all possible quantization levels before finally converging upon a digital output for each conversion."

+In "Encyclopedia of Electronic Components Volume 3", Platt states that a "successive approximation converter uses a single comparator, comparing the input voltage with the output from a DAC.
+The binary number that is supplied to the DAC is determined one bit at a time, from the most significant to the least significant bit, using the comparator's result to determine if the bit should be 0 or 1.
+These bits are stored in a register, called a successive approximation register (SAR).
+When the process finishes, the SAR contains a binary representation of the input voltage.
+This type of ADC can achieve high resolution (many bits) at the cost of lower conversion speed."

 The [ATmega328 datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061A.pdf) says that the analog input resistance is 100 megohms: